 8. Go on a Ski Safari FREE (with 3 Valleys lift pass)

-‘Moon Wild’ near the Blanchot piste in Méribel has life-sized animals hidden in the woods; spot them as you ski down!
+‘Piste des Animaux’ near the Altiport in Méribel has life-sized animals hidden in the woods; spot them as you ski down!
+There are also dragons to be spotted on Pic Bleu piste.

 This place is great for REALLY wearing the kids out before bedtime, or on days when you don’t like the look of the weather.
 There’s a nice warm pool, an outside zone with bubbles and a lazy river, and fun slides, as well as a large area for little ones.